tramitit/guides/en/spain/work_permit_application.md

 categories:
 - Spain
 date: '2024-06-07'
-description: Learn how to apply for a work permit in Spain as a non-Spanish citizen.
+description: Learn the essential steps and requirements for obtaining a legal work permit in Spain, including documents, application process, and eligibility criteria.
-  Follow steps, gather required documents, and attend a visa interview at the embassy.
 draft: false
-meta_title: Spain Work Permit Application Process and Requirements
+meta_title: 'How to Apply for a Spain Work Permit: Step-by-Step Guide'
-title: Spain Work Permit Application Process and Requirements
+title: 'How to Apply for a Spain Work Permit: Step-by-Step Guide'
 translationKey: spain-work_permit_application
 ---

 ## Description
 ### What is it?